Remember the joke? It’s an old one. I heard it again twice in two months, in Ethiopia and then in Columbus, Indiana.

 It’s ours to take responsibility for our current reality.
 It’s ours to take responsibility for the changes we need to make.

-Through much of the first four centuries A.D.?
-No buildings.
-Not much for programs.
+Through much of the first four centuries A.D. there were no buildings and not much for programs.
 Plenty of bears.
 And the church grew from a few to a majority of the Roman empire.

 Maybe it’s time we remember farther back when we consider our future!